harshalk612/Virtual-Assistant-Using-Python/README.md

 14. Some Popular Questions of Google Assistant
 15. Knowing the weather of a Particular City
 16. Knowing the Air Quality Index of a Particular City
+17. Playing a Song On Youtube
+18. Send a Whatsapp Message at Particular Time
+19. Find IP Address of System and location of your system